juice-shop/pwning-juice-shop/part1/README.md

 OWASP Juice Shop offers multiple ways to be deployed and used.
 The author himself has seen it run on

-* restricted corporate Windows 7 bricks
+* restricted corporate Windows machines
 * heavily customized Linux distros
 * all kinds of Apple hardware
-* overclocked Windows 10 gaming notebooks
+* overclocked Windows gaming notebooks
 * various cloud platforms

 Chance is pretty high that you will be able to get it running on your